Man to Man (1930 film)

-Man to Man is an all-talking American pre-Code drama film produced by Warner Bros. in 1930.
+Man to Man is an all-talking American pre-Code drama film produced by Warner Bros.
+Pictures in 1930.
 The film was directed by Allan Dwan and stars Phillips Holmes.
 The film is based on the story "Barber John's Boy" by Ben Ames Williams.

 Plot

 John Martin Bolton, a barber, is paroled after serving time for killing a man who murdered his brother.
 His son, Michael Bolton, ashamed of his father, works at a bank when the older Bolton is paroled.
 Michael wants nothing to do with John, despite John desiring to establish a relationship.
 Feeling that people are judging him because of his father, Michael decides to leave town with his girlfriend, Emily.
 However, Michael is financially unable to marry her.
 One of Michael's co-workers, Vint Glade, is also in love with Emily.
 Glade embezzles two thousand dollars from Michael's bank drawer hoping Mike will stand accused, thus ending any future with Emily.
 Michael assumes his father stole the money as he visited him at the bank earlier in the day.
 Michael falsely confesses to the embezzlement to prevent his father from returning to prison.
 At the same time, John confesses to stealing the money to prevent Michael from being charged.
 Emily suspects Glade stole the money and tricks him into confessing his crime.
 The Boltons, father and son, are happily reunited.